In Indian Country, Native-Led Businesses Get a Boost

 This has made it difficult for tribal members to grow their businesses on the reservation, preventing a self-reliant economy from flourishing.

-This is where the Native American Business Incubator (NABI) steps in.
+This is where the Native American Business Incubator Network (NABIN) steps in.

-Jessica Stago and Natasha Hale, two women of the Navajo Nation, founded the NABI in 2012 to help the small businesses of their community.
+Jessica Stago and Natasha Hale, two women of the Navajo Nation, founded the NABIN in 2012 to help the small businesses of their community.
 The business incubator offers what’s hard to find on the reservation: business and legal advice, idea building, and other services to help businesses get established and grow.

 “We started talking about how (to) build our economy so the community on the reservation can rely on products and services within that community,” Stago said.

-Note: An earlier version misstated the name of the Native American Business Incubator Network as the Native American Business Incubator.